squiggled/pokemon-springboot/README.md

     - Earn badges on your trainer profile by playing the quiz challenge.
 - Pokémon News Center
     - NewsAPI integration for updated Pokémon news.
+- Additional features
-- (Planned) Unit tests to ensure the reliability and functionality of the application.
+    - Unit tests to ensure the reliability and functionality of the application.

 ## Installation